Kolkata clashes spark Indian election row

 KOLKATA: Clashes between followers of Prime Minister Narendra Modi and a firebrand opposition leader heightened tensions in the key Indian city of Kolkata on Wednesday (May 15) ahead of the final round of the country's hard-fought national election.

-More than 100 people were arrested after street battles on Tuesday that forced Amit Shah, president of the ruling Bharatiya Janata Party (BJP), to leave an election rally in the eastern capital of West Bengal state under armed guard, police said.
+More than a hundred people were arrested after street battles that forced Amit Shah, president of the ruling Bharatiya Janata Party (BJP), to leave an election rally in the eastern metropolis under armed guard, police said.

-The Election Commission on Wednesday ordered an end to campaigning at 10.00pm on Thursday, a day early, in West Bengal for Sunday's final election round.

-Separately a grenade in the city of Guwahati in the north-eastern state of Assam injured six people, police said.
-A local separatist group, the United Liberation Front of Asom (Ulfa), claimed responsibility.

-In Tuesday's disturbances in Kolkata, a bust of a renowned Bengal reformer, Ishwar Chandra Vidyasagar, was destroyed and a college named after him ransacked, which the BJP and rival Trinamool Congress (TMC) angrily blamed on each other.
+A bust of renowned Bengal reformer, Ishwar Chandra Vidyasagar, was destroyed and a college named after him ransacked in the troubles late Tuesday, which the BJP and rival Trinamool Congress (TMC) angrily blamed on each other.

-Teachers and students of Vidyasagar college wearing black badges staged a day-long protest Wednesday, demanding an impartial investigation.
+Teachers and students of Vidyasagar college wearing black badges staged a day-long protest Wednesday, demanding an impartial investigation into the incident.

 "They (the teachers) were cowering in fear inside the classrooms when the attack took place.
 We are shocked," he said.

+West Bengal state has been hit by repeated violence between the two parties during the six-week-long election that ends Sunday.
+Results will be announced on May 23.

-Modi's BJP has campaigned hard in West Bengal, hoping to capture many of the state's 42 parliament seats from the TMC to compensate for losses predicted in other regions.
+Modi's BJP hopes to capture many of the state's 42 parliament seats from the TMC to compensate for losses predicted in other regions.

 The BJP accused West Bengal's chief minister Mamata Banerjee of orchestrating attacks on Shah's roadshow.
 Government ministers joined a protest in Delhi which blamed Banerjee's party.